Justmarek/Finetuning-Falcon-7b-40b/README.md

 ## What do I want to do?
 I want my model to take a simple prompt like: "Midjourney prompt for a fantasy village night" and turn it into something better like "a beautiful adorable fantasy village the ground is lit like warm daylight, but the sky is dark and full of stars --ar 16:9"

-## What can I fine-tune using?
+## What data an I fine-tune using?
-You can finetune your model using your own datasets, or publically available datasets, such as those found on [Kaggle](Kaggle).
+You can finetune your model using your own datasets, or publically available datasets, such as those found on [Kaggle](Kaggle.com) or [Huggingface](https://huggingface.co/docs/datasets/index).
+Fine-tuning can be started using limited amounts of data, be it 100s or 1000s of rows, but as always generally the more data you have the better.

+# How do you run this notebooks?

+1. You can run it on [Google Colab]([(https://colab.research.google.com/drive/1IqL0ay04RwNNcn5R7HzhgBqZ2lPhHloh?usp=sharing)